kriocode/Gitsus/README.md

-# Real Sus
+# GitSus

-I am a little sus
+Is a thing which were you are sus also you're a sussy baka.